Ask Chef Dennis

 What temperature should I roast Pork Butts to for Perfect Pulled Pork?

-For pulled pork, the ideal temperature is 205 degrees F. This goes well beyond the recommended 165 degrees F that most of us are used to cooking pork too.
+The ideal temperature for pulled pork is 205 degrees F, which is well beyond the recommended 165 degrees F that most of us are used to cooking pork at.

-When the pork reaches an internal temperature of 190 F to 195 F, the meat is ready to be pulled.
-Cooking the pork to any temperature below that won’t give you meat that is tender enough to pull apart properly.
+When the pork reaches an internal temperature of 190°F to 195°F, the meat is ready to be pulled.
+Cooking the pork to any temperature below that will not yield meat tender enough to pull apart properly.

-Rember that the pork roast will continue to cook internally by and the temperature will increase by about 10 degrees after it’s been removed from the oven.
+Remember that the pork roast will continue to cook internally, and the temperature will increase by about 10 degrees after it’s been removed from the oven.

 How do I shred pulled pork?

-When the roast is cool enough to handle (but still hot) begin the process of pulling the meat.
-The tried and true method is using your hands to pull the meat against the grain into slivers.
+When the roast is cool enough to handle (but still hot), begin the process of pulling the meat.
+The tried-and-true method is to use your hands to pull the meat against the grain into slivers.

 Here are two other ways to get perfect pulled pork.